theDesConnet/VMAntiKill/README.md

 # VMAntiKill
-This program is designed to prevent the destruction or hinder the normal operation of the VM using standard Windows utilities
+This program is designed to prevent destruction or hindering the normal operation of VMs on ColabVM using standard Windows utilities.

 # Features
 * Disabling standard Windows utilities